logica-web/logica-web.github.io/docs/usrguide/run-in-terminal.md

 ```

 > [!caution]
-> If you are using the installed Logica, you might encounter a Google authentication error because it uses Google BigQuery as the default engine.
+> If you are using the installed Logica locally, you might encounter a Google authentication error because it uses Google BigQuery as the default engine.
 The simplest way to fix this is to add `@Engine("sqlite");` to enforce the use of SQLite.

 You might be wondering about the difference between `run_in_terminal` and `run`. `run` is designed for newcomers who don't need the advanced capabilities of Logica.
 Here's a simple example `run_diff.l`: